 To avoid confusion for your guests, we recommend not including the calendar attachment on invitation emails, especially for internal events or audiences that may not be as familiar with online registrations.

 P.S.
-Definitely make sure to check out this article on how to update your event description before sending out your invites.
+Be sure to check out how to update your calendar attachment's event description before sending out your invites.